igorskyflyer/npm-my-file-path/README.md

 ): FilePath<Ext>
 ```

 > Checks whether the provided filepath conforms with the provided file extension and returns it if true.
+Otherwise it returns an empty string.

 <br>